pos THE BINAURAL STETHOSCOPE

 Knight Stethoscope Knight in box

-Knight's Stethoscope with two bells and a Flint Pleximeter and Percussion Hammer that is shown with its original wood carrying box, Codman & Shurtleff, Boston, circa 1880.
+On the left is a late 1860s Cammann's binaural stethoscope with the additon of an adjustable tension mechanism to the ear tubes that was described Dr. Frederick Irving Knight of Harvard.
+The instrument is known as Knight's binaural stethoscope.
+However, the credit for this design belongs to Moses G. Farmer as Knight referenced in his article in the Boston Medical Surgical Journal in 1869.
+The metal work is German silver, the flexible tubes covering is woven silk, the bell and junction are ebony, all characteristics of an early Knight's double stethoscope by the original maker Codman & Shurtleff, Boston.
+To the right is a Knight's Stethoscope with two bells and a Flint Pleximeter and Percussion Hammer that is shown with its original wood carrying box, Codman & Shurtleff, Boston, circa 1880.
 On the left the instruments are shown out of the box and on the right placed inside the box.
 The bells were interchangeable in that each could be screwed on and off the body of the stethoscope depending on the choice of the physician.
+The larger bell was used for auscultation of the lungs and smaller bell used to localize heart sounds.
+Note the metal work is now plated silver.
+(Photo on left courtsey of Alex Peck)

 A unique modification of the Cammann bell was Ware's model.
 This model was a practical adaption of the bell in which a smaller bell could be screwed into the larger bell such that the larger bell never had to be removed.
 The smaller bell was utilized for a more precise localization of sound during auscultation, most especially during auscultation of the heart.

 A Knight's Stethoscope with Ware's bell, circa 1870s, that belonged to Sir William Osler while he was a student and later a faculty member at the McGill School of Medicne.
 Dr. Osler's stethoscope was obtained from his grand niece, Marian Grace Francis, who found it among Dr.Osler's dissecting equipment in the Francis household.
 Marian Grace was the daughter of William Willoughby Francis, the son of Osler's cousin Marian Osler Francis.
 The Francis household was a home away from home for Dr. Osler while he was at McGill and he was very close to her children and especially to his godson, William, who was most often referred to as his nephew.
 William W. Francis was the cataloger of the Osler library and the first librarian of the Osler Library at McGill.
 This stethoscope is rare in and of itself because of the Ware's bell, not to mention the provevnace through the Francis family to one of medicine's most revered physicians, Sir William Osler.
-The photo of Dr. Osler was taken in the 1870s when he was a member of the medical faculty at McGill and physician and the first pathologist at Montreal General Hopsital.
+The photo of Dr. Osler was taken in 1902 during his tenure as professor of medicine at Johns Hopkins.
+It is signed "Sincerely yours, Wm Osler."
+There are only three other known signed photos of Dr. Osler.
 Dr. Osler was an ardent "student" of pathology in the great tradition of Laennec and others who applied their post-mortem findings to better understand the pathophysiology of disease.
 Thus Dr. Osler's grand niece finding his stethoscope among his pathologic dissecting equipment is not suprising.

 There was still a desire to improve the sound conduction through the tubes.
 Around 1882, Bartlett designed a stethoscope that used metal ear-tubes with silk covered rubber tubes leading to a wooden chest piece.
 This model was also called "Bartlett's Laennec" stethoscope and was an ingenious design.
 Truax describes Bartlett's Laennec model as "The Laennec stethoscope, devised by Bartlett, belongs to the heavier class of stethoscopes, the instrument throughout being stronger that those of the ordinary Cammann pattern... a heavy spring, somewhat similar to the pattern of Knight."